open-telemetry/semantic-conventions/docs/attributes-registry/user-agent.md

 | `user_agent.version` | string | Version of the user-agent extracted from original.
 Usually refers to the browser's version [2] |`14.1.2`; `1.0.0` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

-## Notes

-[1]: [Example](https://www.whatsmyua.info) of extracting browser's name from original string.
+**[1]:** [Example](https://www.whatsmyua.info) of extracting browser's name from original string.
 In the case of using a user-agent for non-browser products, such as microservices with multiple names/versions inside the `user_agent.original`, the most significant name SHOULD be selected.
 In such a scenario it should align with `user_agent.version`

-[2]: [Example](https://www.whatsmyua.info) of extracting browser's version from original string.
+**[2]:** [Example](https://www.whatsmyua.info) of extracting browser's version from original string.
 In the case of using a user-agent for non-browser products, such as microservices with multiple names/versions inside the `user_agent.original`, the most significant version SHOULD be selected.
 In such a scenario it should align with `user_agent.name`